Boston Red Sox legend David Ortiz was one of baseball's most beloved sluggers during his heyday, mashing 541 home runs across his illustrious career.

-The 44-year-old former baseball player enjoyed a sensational career in the big leagues, spending time with the Minnesota Twins and Red Sox before officially retiring from the game in 2016 after 20 emphatic seasons.
+The 46-year-old former MLB player, and recent Baseball Hall of Fame inductee, enjoyed a sensational run in the big leagues, spending time with the Minnesota Twins and Red Sox before officially retiring from the game in 2016 after 20 emphatic seasons.

 David Ortiz was originally signed by the Seattle Mariners back in 1992 before being traded to the Minnesota Twins in 1996.
 The first baseman officially debuted for the Twins in 1997 and he spent six years in Minnesota before joining the Red Sox in free agency in 2003, where he would play for the rest of his Major League Baseball career.

-Across 14 seasons, Big Papi crushed 483 home runs, drove in 1,530 RBI and collected more than 2,000 hits.
-He featured in 10 All-Star games during his time in Boston, won three World Series championships, and a World Series MVP in 2013.
-He also played a pivotal role in helping the Red Sox win the 2004 World Series, earning ALCS MVP honors along the way for his performance in the renowned seven-game series against the New York Yankees.
+Ortiz also played a pivotal role in helping the Red Sox win the World Series in 2004, earning ALCS MVP honors along the way for his performance in the renowned seven-game series against the New York Yankees.

 The future Hall of Famer out of the Dominican Republic quickly became one of the most beloved figures in the history of the Boston Red Sox, never hitting fewer than 23 home runs in a single season with the team.

-The 10-time All-Star and three-time World Series champion didn't start hauling in the big bucks until he moved to Boston.
-Big Papi never earned more than $1 million in a season during his six-year stint in Minnesota.
+Ortiz didn't start hauling in the big bucks until he moved to Massachusetts.
+Papi never earned more than $1 million in a season during his six-year stint in Minnesota.

 According to Forbes, Ortiz was bringing in an additional $6 million through his endorsement deals as late into his career as 2016.